seungwonlee003/JavaLSM/README.md

 ```

 ### Closing the DB
 Always call the close method when you're done using the DB.
-This will gracefully shut down background tasks (like compaction) and finalize the WAL file.
+This shuts down compaction tasks and flush the active memtable
+and any remaining memtables in the flush queue to SSTables.
 It takes no parameters.
 ```
 db.close();
 ```